pmajumdarKS/cyperf-agent-control/README.md

 A simple python script that can ssh into multiple cyperf agents and run some pre-defined commands

 ## Starting Point
-`agent-control.sh` is the top-level program which is a very thin wrapper over `agent-control.py`. `agent-control.sh` activates a virtual Python environment and then calls into `agent-control.py` for the actual execution of the commands.
+`agent-control` is the top-level program which is a very thin wrapper over `agent-control.py`. `agent-control` activates a virtual Python environment and then calls into `agent-control.py` for the actual execution of the commands.

 The command details can be found by running the script with `--help` option, as shown in the following blocks.
 ```
-[PROMPT]:~/github/cyperf-agent-control$ ./agent-control.sh --help
+[PROMPT]:~/github/cyperf-agent-control$ ./agent-control --help
-Usage: agent-control.py [OPTIONS] COMMAND [ARGS]...
+Usage: agent-control [OPTIONS] COMMAND [ARGS]...

 Options:
   --install-completion [bash|zsh|fish|powershell|pwsh]